Union Budget 2026 – Direct Tax Changes Explained | Your CA Guide

 Lower / Nil TDS Certificate – Digital

-Payees can now apply electronically for lower or nil TDS certificates, improving liquidity for MSMEs and professionals.
+Payees can apply electronically for lower or nil TDS certificates, improving cash flows for MSMEs and professionals.

 TCS Rationalisation